 Builder - breach of contract

 These types of claims can range from issues with the quality of the work such as faulty conservatories or extensions to the property, to more serious claims such as structural damage being caused to your property.
 We have also dealt with claims where builders have walked off build projects part way though, despite having been paid.

 Bringing a claim against a builder

-It is important to act quickly with bringing these claims, and getting expert assistance as soon as possible.
-We have contacts with various experts that we can engage on your behalf to assess the works and provide reports on the quality of the works.
+It is important to act quickly when bringing claims against builders, and getting expert assistance as soon as possible.
+We have contacts with various experts that we can engage on your behalf to assess the works and provide reports on the quality.
 It is important to get reports at an early stage of the case, and before any remedial work has been carried out.

 Often with construction claims, one of the key concerns is the solvency of the builder.
 We will always advise you and assist you, in carrying out investigations into their means, to work out whether they are worth bringing a claim against.

 Whilst we tend to be instructed after a dispute has already arisen, there are various things that you can do before instructing the builder to minimise the chance of a dispute, or to strengthen your case should a dispute arise later on - find out more: How to avoid a dispute with your builder.

 If you think you may have a claim and wish to discuss it with us, please telephone our specialist team on 0203 816 9314, or complete our online enquiry form and someone will respond to you as soon as possible.